Year 3 Kickstarter report card

 alt text

-Looking back, there’s a certain theatre-of-the-mind charm that I think we could have made work if 3D wasn’t an option for some reason… I hope the alternate reality version of us that went down that path instead are having a good time.
+Looking back, there’s a certain theatre-of-the-mind charm that I think we could have made work if 3D wasn’t an option for some reason… I hope the alternate reality versions of us that went down that path instead are having a good time.

 Not many games would have been able to swap out their renderer like this a third of the way through development and still come out on schedule (sans for the 3-month extension we gave ourselves for the change).
 My confidence that this wasn’t a project-ending cascade of scope creep was ultimately born out.
 Good job keeping logic separate from display, me.